nasa/harmony-trajectory-subsetter/README.md

 * `docker` - A directory containing Dockerfiles for creation images for Harmony service and test.
 * `harmony_service` - A directory containing the Python code to invoke the Trajectory Subsetter within a Harmony service.
-* `tests` - A directory containing Python unit tests for the Harmony service functionality.
+* `tests` - A directory containing unit tests for the Python Harmony service functionality and C++ source code.

 Note also: `VERSION` - A file containing the version for the most recent SDPS release.
 This file is only iterated shortly before merging to the `master`